 - Eat a diet plentiful in cruciferous vegetables such as broccoli, cauliflower, cabbage, brussels sprouts, kale, and chard.

-- Exercise at least 3 times per week for a minimum of 30 minutes (reducing our fat stores helps us to reduce the amount of estrogens in our bodies).
+- Exercise at least 3 times per week for a minimum of 30 minutes, or more (reducing our fat stores helps us to reduce the amount of estrogens in our bodies).

 - Take supplements with I3C or DIM to help detoxify excess and bad estrogens.

-The world needs to shift to a more Holistic way of looking at treating our health issues.
+The world needs to shift to a more holistic way of looking at treating our health issues.
 There are answers to every question that you have about correcting your bodies health, if you just look in the right places.
-Humans are not meant to be taking medication for every issue we have.
+Humans aren’t meant to be taking medication for every issue we have.
 Before reaching for that pill, take your time and think about what you’re doing to your body.
-I highly recommend you read the Fertility Awareness Method Series on this website.
-You’ll thank yourself that you did. ❤
+I highly recommend you read the Fertility Awareness Method articles on this website, and Taking Charge Of Your Fertility.
+You’ll thank yourself that you did. <3

 - Nutritional Pathology 2nd Edition Updated by Brenda Lessard-Rhead, BSc, ND